 MA Program in Sustainable Cultural Heritage

-The MA program in Sustainable Cultural Heritage aims to train graduates to face the most important challenge in the heritage industry today: its longterm viability.
+The M.A. program in Sustainable Cultural Heritage trains graduates to face the most important challenge in the heritage industry today: its long-term viability.

 Rome is at the center of debates about global heritage.
-With major international organizations in the city, as well as the greatest concentration of heritage monuments and works, nowhere in the world prepares a student better for a career in this field.
+With major international organizations in the city, as well as the greatest concentration of heritage monuments and works, nowhere in the world provides a better base to prepare a student for a career in this field.

 Today, in order to make cultural heritage both sustainable and socially useful it is necessary to recognize the need for a multidisciplinary approach to the heritage spectrum.
-In particular, those who wish to work with heritage will have to undertake many different responsibilities pertaining to varied areas of expertise
+Those who wish to work with heritage will have to undertake many different responsibilities across many areas of expertise.

-This MA will shape a new generation of professionals.
-Liberal Arts, Humanities and Social Science graduates will acquire the management and business skills to work worldwide.
-Thanks to AUR’s connections and collaborations with numerous cultural institutions both in Rome, Italy and the Mediterranean, this MA will provide practical experience in professional circumstances that will shape each student’s career.
+This M.A. shapes a new generation of professionals.
+Liberal Arts, Humanities and Social Science graduates acquire the management and business skills to work worldwide.
+Thanks to AUR’s connections and collaborations with numerous cultural institutions both in Rome, Italy and the Mediterranean, this M.A. provides practical experience in professional circumstances that will shape each student’s career.

 The Master’s degree in Sustainable Cultural Heritage will enable students to seek employment in cultural heritage public and private institutions or pursue research at Ph.D. level.